Slow Cooker Buffalo Chicken Lettuce Wraps | Whole30 & Paleo

 Buffalo Chicken Lettuce Wraps

 You can easily double (or triple) the recipe and cook up a lot of chicken at once.
-It reheats well and can be used on salads or sandwiches – whatever you like!
+It reheats well and can be used for shredded buffalo chicken salad or sandwiches – whatever you like!
 I love to make a big batch because it makes it easy to meal prep for the week.

 These would also be delicious topped with avocado, ranch dressing (whether Paleo or not), or some cheese crumbles if you’re a dairy eater.